The Ultimate Negative Keyword List (400+ Keywords to Use Now)

 Negative keywords are an extremely important part of pay-per-click (PPC) campaigns.

 By adding negative keywords to your ad campaign, you ensure that your ads are only shown to people who are actually interested in what you’re selling.
-This can easily improve your ad performance and you can see an almost immediate improvement in your results.
+You can effectively filter out irrelevant traffic and see an almost immediate improvement in your Quality Score, ad performance and ROAS.

 But finding the right negative keywords can be a challenge.
 That’s why we’ve put together this list of 400 negative keywords that you can add to your campaigns today.